||SILVER ORCA SPONSOR

 BC Aboriginal Business Awards

-The British Columbia Aboriginal Business Awards celebrate the accomplishments of the province's Aboriginal business sector and its contribution to the economy of British Columbia.
+The British Columbia Aboriginal Business Awards are presented by The British Columbia Achievement Foundation, an independent foundation established and endowed by the Province of British Columbia in 2003 to celebrate excellence and achievement in British Columbia and Canada.
+These awards celebrate the accomplishments of the province's Aboriginal business sector and its contribution to the economy of British Columbia.

-These awards honour business acumen in six categories.
-An independent jury of Aboriginal business experts review the nominations and select the recipients in accordance with the awards' criteria.
+These awards honour business acumen in four categories as described below.
+An independent jury of Aboriginal business experts review the nominations and select the awardees in accordance with the awards' criteria.

 Businesses must be at least 51 per cent Aboriginal-owned and operated.
-The Business of the Year Award recognizes business achievement and celebrates the entrepreneurial spirit in three categories:
+The Business of the Year Award recognizes business achievement and celebrates the entrepreneurial spirit in three sub-categories:

 - a one-to-two person enterprise

 - a 10 or more person enterprise

 To be eligible for this award, businesses must be 100 percent community-owned.
 This award will celebrate the contribution this unique business undertaking has made to capacity building and strong economic foundations in British Columbia's Aboriginal communities and the wider economy.